Slacker Logo

 Biography

 The Southside Movement was an American soul and funk musical group from Chicago, Illinois.
-Composed of vocalist Melvin Moore, guitarist Bobby Pointer (June 19, 1945 - December 26, 2016), keyboardist Morris Beeks, bassist Ronald Simmons, drummer Willie Hayes, alto saxophonist Milton Johnson, trumpeter Stephen Hawkins (June 28, 1945 - September 23, 2021), and trombonist Bill McFarland, the group began as the backing band for the soul duo Simtec & Wylie.
-Southside Movement issued their self-titled debut album on the Wand record label in 1973; it included the Top 20 US Billboard R&B chart hit, "I've Been Watching You".
-Their second album, Movin’ appeared in 1974, which provided another breakbeat favorite in the track "Save the World".
-In 1975, the group released their last album Moving South, and despite some success, the Southside Movement disbanded that year.
+The band consisted of vocalist Melvin Moore, guitarist Bobby Pointer, keyboardist Morris Beeks, bassist Ronald Simmons, drummer Willie Hayes, alto saxophonist Milton Johnson, trumpeter Stephen Hawkins, and trombonist Bill McFarland.
+They initially served as the backing band for the soul duo Simtec & Wylie before issuing their self-titled debut album on the Wand record label in 1973.
+The Southside Movement's self-titled debut included the Top 20 US Billboard R&B chart hit "I've Been Watching You".
+Their second album, Movin', released in 1974, featured another breakbeat favorite with the track "Save the World".
+In 1975, they released their final album, Moving South, after which the group disbanded.
+Both "I've Been Watching You" and "Save the World" were later featured on the compilation album Ultimate Breaks and Beats.
+"I've Been Watching You" also appeared on Shaolin Soul and has been sampled in various contemporary songs, including "So What'cha Want" by Beastie Boys, "Show Discipline" by Jadakiss, and "Smoke Dope and Rap" by Andre Nickatina.
+Bobby Pointer passed away on December 26, 2016, while Stephen Hawkins died on September 23, 2021.

 Read All Read Less